-&lt;sup>15 Under condition of registration E3 the governing body of a provider must ensure the provider's compliance with all of its conditions of registration and with the OfS's accounts direction.
-The most recent accounts direction, relating to the academic year 2018-19, was published in 'Regulatory advice 9: Accounts direction.
-Guidance on preparing and publishing financial statements' (OfS 2018.26).
+&lt;sup>14 Under condition of registration E3 the governing body of a provider must ensure the provider's compliance with all of its conditions of registration and with the OfS's accounts direction.
+The most recent accounts direction, relating to the academic year 2019-20, was published in 'Regulatory advice 9: Accounts direction.
+Guidance on preparing and publishing financial statements for accounting periods beginning on or after 1 August 2019' (OfS 2019.41).
 Under the accounts direction, a provider's external auditor must report to the governing body on whether in all material respects:

-• funds, from whatever source, administered by the provider for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation where applicable, funds provided by HEFCE, the OfS and Research England have been applied in accordance with the relevant terms and conditions and any other terms and conditions attached to them.
+• funds, from whatever source, administered by the provider for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation

-- 36. When using OfS funding providers must apply proper processes that ensure effective accountability and secure value for money.
+- 31. The provider is free to distribute internally at its own discretion all funding from the OfS which is not earmarked or provided for a specific purpose, subject to that funding being used for the activities and facilities eligible for funding under Section 39(1) of HERA (see paragraph 8); and for the primary benefit of the provision of higher education courses and current and prospective students on them.
+The OfS recognises that its funds may also benefit other areas of activity, for example in contributing to the costs of staff who may work across both further and higher education, or across higher education teaching, research and administrative roles.
+Any funds that have been earmarked or provided for a specific purpose must be used solely for that purpose. - 32.
+When using OfS funding providers must apply proper processes that ensure effective accountability and secure value for money.
 This requirement also applies where the provider passes on part of its OfS funding to another legally distinct entity (for example, under a subcontractual arrangement) for the provision of education, or related facilities or activities.
 In these circumstances the provider awarded the funding by the OfS will be held accountable for those funds.
-That provider must therefore ensure adequate and effective accountability arrangements are in place when it passes on such funding to another entity. - 37.
-If a provider does not have any OfS-fundable students in 2019-20, all recurrent and capital funding for that year will be withdrawn.
-Unless subsequently revised, 'OfS-fundable students' has the meaning set out in Annex F of the 2018 Higher Education Students Early Statistics (HESES) and Higher Education in Further Education: Students (HEIFES) surveys, in each case as applying to countable students in the survey populations who are on courses recognised for OfS funding purposes.
+That provider must therefore ensure adequate and effective accountability arrangements are in place when it passes on such funding to another entity. - 33.
+If a provider does not have any OfS-fundable students in 2020-21, all recurrent and capital funding for that year will be withdrawn.
+Unless subsequently revised, 'OfS-fundable students' has the meaning set out in Annex F of the 2019 Higher Education Students Early Statistics (HESES) survey, and Higher Education in Further Education: Students (HEIFES) surveys, in each case as applying to countable students in the survey populations who are on courses recognised for OfS funding purposes.